Skip to content

 December 24/18 °C 18/7 °C 81 mm 31/23 °C 224 mm

-Coastal rain remains rare in Lima, while garúa (rain) and cloud cover can characterize the winter.
-In the highlands, most of the rain typically falls during the warmer half of the year, with relatively constant daily high temperatures.
-In the Amazon, it remains warm year-round, and rainfall is still noticeable even in drier months.
+Coastal rain remains rare in Lima, while garúa and cloudiness can characterize winter.
+In the highlands, most rain typically falls in the warmer half of the year.
+In the Amazon, it remains warm year-round.

-The Andean dry season, roughly between April and October, often brings more stable weather, clearer visibility, and better conditions for mountain passes, excursions, and longer journeys.
-An early dry season in April and May is often pleasant because the landscape still retains some greenery from the rainy season.
+The Andean dry season, roughly between April and October, often provides more stable days, clearer views, and better conditions for passes, excursions, and longer routes.

 Amazon